captaindpt/calendarplusplus/README.md

 # Calendar++

-Simply speak your schedule, and get a calendar file.
-This tool converts your natural speech about class schedules, meetings, or any recurring events into a standard calendar file that works with Google Calendar, Apple Calendar, or any other calendar app.

-For example, you can say:
+> **Note**: This is an experimental project in active development, primarily focused on exploring LLM-powered backend processing for natural language schedule understanding.
+The implementation and features are subject to change.

+A test bed for natural language schedule processing using GPT-4, exploring how Large Language Models can understand and structure informal schedule descriptions.
+The project aims to convert natural language about class schedules into structured calendar data, testing the boundaries of LLM comprehension and data transformation.

+Simply describe your schedule, and the system attempts to convert it into a calendar file.
+For example:
 "I have Database Systems on Mondays and Wednesdays from 2 PM to 3:30 PM in Room 405" or
 "My Algorithms class meets every Tuesday and Thursday at 11 AM until 12:30 PM in the Engineering Building"

-Note: This project focuses on the backend processing of voice-to-calendar conversion.
-While originally planned as a full application, we found that the core voice processing functionality was the most valuable part.
+## Project Focus

+This project serves as a research implementation exploring:
+- LLM capabilities in understanding unstructured schedule information
+- Natural language processing for temporal and location data
+- Conversion of semantic understanding into structured data formats
+- Balance between model comprehension and validation requirements

 ## Features

-- **Voice Input**: Just speak your schedule naturally
+- **Natural Language**: Just describe your schedule in plain English
-- **Text Input**: Or type it if you prefer
-- **Smart Understanding**: Handles natural language descriptions of your schedule
+- **Smart Parsing**: Automatically understands class names, times, days, and locations
 - **Calendar Files**: Creates standard ICS files you can import anywhere
+- **Dynamic Scheduling**: Creates events starting from today, running for a semester
+- **Weekly Patterns**: Handles recurring weekly schedules automatically

 ## How It Works

-The system processes your input in these steps:
+The system processes your input in two simple steps:

-1. **Voice to Text**
-   - Records your voice
-   - Converts it to text using Whisper API

-2. **Schedule Understanding**
+1. **Schedule Understanding**
-   - Processes your natural description
+   - Takes your natural description
-   - Figures out times, days, and patterns
+   - Extracts class names, times, days, and locations
+   - Uses GPT-4 for accurate understanding

-3. **Event Creation**
+2. **Calendar Creation**
    - Creates proper calendar events
-   - Handles details like:
-     - Class/meeting names
-     - Start and end times
-     - Locations
-     - Weekly patterns

-4. **Calendar File**
+   - Sets up weekly recurrence
-   - Makes a standard calendar file
+   - Generates a standard ICS file
-   - Ready to import into your preferred calendar app

 ## Technical Details

 ### Backend
 - Python 3.12+
 - Flask
-- OpenAI API (GPT-4 and Whisper)
+- OpenAI API (GPT-4)
 - icalendar for calendar files

 ### Main Libraries
-- `instructor`: OpenAI API handling
+- `openai`: GPT-4 API
 - `pydantic`: Data validation
 - `icalendar`: Calendar file creation
 - `flask-cors`: API access